Armero tragedy: Preparation and attempted evacuation

 In September 1985, as earthquakes and phreatic eruptions rocked the area, local officials began planning for an evacuation.
 In October, a hazard map was finalized for the area around Ruiz.
 (Note: This was the first hazard map ever prepared for a Colombian volcano.)
-This map highlighted the danger from falling material—including ash and rock—near Murillo, Santa Isabel, and Libano, as well as the threat of lahars in Mariquita, Guayabal, Chinchiná and Armero.
+This map highlighted the danger from falling material—including ash and volcanic rock—near Murillo, Santa Isabel, and Libano, as well as the threat of lahars in Mariquita, Guayabal, Chinchiná and Armero.

 The map was poorly distributed to the people at high risk from Ruiz: many survivors had never heard of it, even though several of the country's major newspapers featured versions of the map.
 Henry Villegas of INGEOMINAS (Colombian Institute of Mining and Geology) stated that the hazard maps clearly demonstrated that Armero would be affected by lahars, but that the map "met with strong opposition from economic interests".
 He added that because the map was not prepared long before the eruption, mass production and distribution of it in time was difficult.

 At least one of the hazard maps, published in the prominent El Espectador newspaper in Bogotá, included glaring errors.
 Without proper graphic scaling, it was unclear how big the map's hazard zones really were.
 The lahars on the map did not have a distinct ending point, and the main threat seemed to be from pyroclastic flows, not from mudflows.
 Though the map was colored blue, green, red, and yellow, there was no key to indicate what each color represented, and Armero was located in the green zone, wrongly interpreted to indicate the safest area.
 Another map published by the El Tiempo newspaper featured illustrations which "gave a perception of topography to the public unfamiliar with maps, allowing them to relate hazard zones to the landscape".
 In spite of this presentation that was keyed to the audience, the map ended up a more artistic representation of the risk than a purely scientific one.